Andre-404/ESL/grammar.md

 assignment -> lvalue assignop assignment assignop -> "=" | "+=" | "-=" | "*=" | "/=" | "|=" | "^=" | "&=" | "%=" |

-conditional -> or "?" expr ":" conditional
+conditional -> or "?" expr ":" conditional | or
 or -> or "||" and | and
 and -> and "&&" equality | equality
 equality ->  equality ("==" | "!=") relational | relational